ghermaico135/Hello-Project/README.md

 #Project Title
 Hello Microverse

-#Project Description
+📖 About the project
-The Hello Microverse project is for testing the implementation of front end design and checking how does it work with linters
+The Hello Microverse project is for testing the implementation of front end design and checking how does it work with html-css linters

         🛠 Built With
+        vscode editor,chrome
         Tech Stack
-vscode
+        HTML,css and github
         linters

-#Describe the tech stack and include only the relevant sections that apply to your project.
-Key Features - using of linters to check the errors before reaching to backend
+       # Key Features - using of html-css linters to check the errors on the style,webhint and lighthouse errors

         🚀 Live Demo
         The project will be be deployed in Netlify

 💻 Getting Started
-New developer could make use of your project by clone from my github account of "github/ghermaico135"

-To get a local copy up and running, follow these steps.

-Prerequisites
-In order to run this project you need: to have latest chrome browser installed

 Setup
+html-css linter
+github work flow
-Clone this repository to your desired folder:"github/ghermaico135" And try to open in any editor however recommended is vscode
+Clone this repository to your desired folder:"github/ghermaico135" And try to open in any editor however recommended is vscode To get a local copy up and running, follow these steps.

-Usage
-To run the project, execute right click open in chrome browser

-#Run tests
+#prerequisites
+Internet
+vscode editor
+github account
+chrome latest
+Install-
+vscode
+chrome
+Usage:
+you can use for testing html-css linter errors
+Run:
+In vscode terminal or powershell and chrome
 I used html-css linter to run the test for minimize errors and to improve performance
+Deployment:
+netlify

 #Author
-Author miki
+Author:Michael okbamichael
 GitHub: ghermaico135
 Twitter: @mikidarling
 LinkedIn: miki
 🔭 Future Features
 new feature-1 will be added to make more dynamic by linking with javascript

-#Contributing
+🤝Contributing
 Contributions, issues, and feature requests are welcome!

 🙏 Acknowledgments